Third Party Only Car Insurance

 With any insurance policy, it’s important to consider the pros and cons to make sure you buy the right insurance for your needs:

-- It meets the minimum legal requirements for insurance: You need to have car insurance to drive on the road in the UK, and a third party only policy gives you that cover.
+• It meets the minimum legal insurance requirements: You need to have car insurance to drive on the road in the UK, and a third party only policy gives you that cover.

-- Third party can be cheaper for older cars: Third party only insurance can be cheaper for older cars where the costs of repairs are likely to be more than the car’s value.
+• Third party can be cheaper for older cars: Third party only insurance can be cheaper for older cars where repairs are likely to cost more than the car’s value.

 Disadvantages of third party insurance